-- Suppurative- Related with pus (containing or discharging pus)
+- Suppurative- Related to pus (containing or discharging pus)

 - Media- Middle ear